The 5 Most Important 401(k) Terms You Should Know

-When you contribute money to your 401(k), the IRS treats the contribution as a tax deduction so you don't owe payroll or income taxes on it.
-That is if you invest $5,000 through your 401(k) account, and you had $50,000 in income, you are going to see a $5,000 tax deduction, lowering your adjusted gross income to $45,000.
+When you contribute money to your 401(k), the IRS treats the contribution as a tax deduction, so you don't owe payroll or income taxes on it.
+That is, if you invest $5,000 through your 401(k) account, and you had $50,000 in income, you are going to see a $5,000 tax deduction, lowering your adjusted gross income to $45,000.
 It isn't always that simple, but for the most part, this is how it works if you are an average employee.

-This means that 401(k) contributions have a bigger advantage as you make your way into higher income tax brackets.
-If you and your spouse are in the combined 25% tax bracket and you file jointly, a $5,000 401(k) contribution will lower your Federal tax bill by $1,250 ($5,000 contribution x 25% tax bracket = $1,250 tax deduction).
+Your 401(k) contributions have a bigger advantage as you make your way into higher income tax brackets.
+If you and your spouse are in the combined 25% tax bracket and you file jointly, a $5,000 401(k) contribution will lower your federal tax bill by $1,250 ($5,000 contribution x 0.25 = $1,250).

-401(k) Hardship Withdrawal
+401(k) Hardship Distribution